Before plunge into national politics, KCR sharpens criticism against BJP | Politics

 He demanded that the Centre withdraw the power reforms which he said would hurt the poor and the farmers of the country.

-“I am requesting the Prime Minister of India, please withdraw, for God’s sake, please withdraw the power reforms which are not suitable for the poorest of the poor of this country, for the poor farmers of this country.
-It will be detrimental, it is hazardous to the poverty, below povertyline people.
+“I am requesting the Prime Minister, please withdraw, for God’s sake, please withdraw the power reforms which are not suitable for the poorest of the poor of this country, for the poor farmers of this country.
+It will be detrimental, it is hazardous to the poverty, below poverty line people.
 I humbly request from the Assembly of Telangana, from this august House, please withdraw,” he said.

 He said he appeals to the Centre with “folded hands” to withdraw the anti-poor power Bill.